AP source: Giants nearing deal with Pats’ Judge to be coach

 The Patriots lost to the Tennessee Titans on Saturday night in the wild-card round.

-Judge joined the Patriots as a special teams assistant in 2012 and helped guide the team to Super Bowls titles in the 2014, ’16 and ’18 seasons.
+Judge joined the Patriots as a special teams assistant in 2012 and helped guide them to Super Bowls titles in the 2014, ’16 and ’18 seasons.

 Before joining New England, he spent three years in the same role under Saban at Alabama.
 He won titles with the Crimson Tide in 2009 and ’11.
 He also coached at Mississippi State and Birmingham-Southern.